- Explore the depth of the iconic Fish River Canyon

 - Not feed any wild animals.

-- Not bring firearms or projectile/shooting weapons into the park.
+- Do not bring firearms or projectile/shooting weapons into the park.

 In addition, make sure you do not have any pets in the park.
 Littering and motorcycles are also not permitted.

 Continue your drive north to the Halali Camp.
-Here, you can take a break for lunch, as well as stock up on any necessities at the shop.
+Here, you can take a lunch break and stock up on any necessities at the shop.
 You will also be able to gas up your vehicle here.
 You can keep exploring as you travel north until you reach Nautoni Camp, where you will settle for the night.

 In the morning, you can enjoy your last views of Etosha.
 Some of the nearby waterholes around your camp include Chudob, Klein Namutoni, Koinacahas, and Twee Palms.
 Prepare to say farewell to the park, and you can exit at the Von Lindequist Gate.
 Then, you will be off to the Otjiwarongo area, which is the capital city of the Otjozondjupa Province of Namibia.

-After breakfast, you will depart from Okonjima and make your way back to Windhoek on a 4-hour drive.
+After breakfast, you will depart from Okonjima and make your way back to Windhoek on a four-hour drive.